 Get Your Exit Stamp

 Walk to the main building on your left.
 Once inside, hand your passport and your exit tax receipt to the officer.
-You will also need to show your negative PCR COVID test.
 You may or may not be asked a few questions about your stay in Costa Rica.
 Make sure the agent stamps your passport with the Exit Stamp.

-Remember that a negative PCR COVID-19 test is required to enter Nicaragua.
+Remember that proof of 2 COVID-19 vaccin doses or a negative PCR COVID-19 test is required to enter Nicaragua.
 The test must have been administered within the last 72 hours.

 Now that you have exited Costa Rica, you need to walk to Nicaragua.
 With the Costa Rica immigration building on your left, start walking away from it, towards Nicaragua.
 There is usually a line-up of trucks waiting to enter Nicaragua and other people walking in that direction.